-Understanding the concept of the mitzvos, time bounding and the need to be performed on a particular date on the Jewish calendar or at a specific time.
+Understanding the concept of the mitzvos, time- bound and the need to perform them on a particular date on the Jewish calendar or at a specific time.

 There are the mitzvos like eating matzahs on Pesach or sitting in the Sukkah on Sukkos.
 Wearing tzitzits and wrapping tefilin are performed on specific time during te day.
-These mitzvos are vital as the time of their fulfillment.
-There is a specific time to blow the Shofar, only forty- eight hours of Rosh Hashanah, this special mitzvah can be performed, once that time has passed, the opportunity has passed as well, until the next year.
+These mitzvos are vital as is the time of their fulfillment.
+There is a specific time to blow the Shofar- only forty- eight hours of Rosh Hashanah this special mitzvah can be performed, once that time has passed, the opportunity has passed as well, until the next year.

-The precious and holy 25 hours of Shabbos, a sanctuary in time, and in a sense like traveling through time.
-The same as with yontif.
-Like within sanctuary of the Beis HaMikdash were we can reach greater spiritual levels, and fulfill these special mitzvos.
+The precious and holy 25 hours of Shabbos, a sanctuary in time, and in a sense like traveling through time - the same as with yontif.
+Like within a sanctuary of the Beis HaMikdash were we can reach greater spiritual levels, and fulfill these special mitzvos.

-Learning about the mitzvos is leading to more meaningful observance.
-Trying to understand the them in a more rational way as much as possible.
-Performing the mitzvos next to learning them, gives a greater understanding and is more meaningful.
+Learning about the mitzvos leads to more meaningful observance.
+Trying to understand mitzvos in a more rational way as much as possible.
+Performing the mitzvos alongside learning them gives a greater understanding and is more meaningful.

-There is a fine line between analyzing and obtain the depth of understanding in order to get closer to HaShem.
-Without assuming that we know HaShem's reason for any of the mitzvos.
+There is a fine line between analysing and obtaining depth of understanding in order to get closer to HaShem, without assuming that we know HaShem's reason for any of the mitzvos.

-When we observe the Torah -this is including the 613 mitzvos, however there are certain mitzvos we cannot perform outside the land of Israel, and the lack of the Beis HaMikdash.
+When we observe the Torah -this is including the 613 mitzvos - there are certain mitzvos we cannot perform outside the land of Israel, and without of the Beis HaMikdash.
 We can only perform 369 of the 613 mitzvos outside Eretz Yisroel.The Talmud says that when we learn the content and the rules of the mitzvos, it is equivalent to performing and fulfill the entire 613 mitzvos by learning Torah.

 " HaShem love for us is so great, that He created 613 ways to spend time with us. "